EastEnders fans will see a schedule change tonight due to the World Cup

-When is EastEnders on this week?
+Is EastEnders on TV tonight?
 BBC television schedule shake-up due to Qatar FIFA World Cup 2022 coverage

 EastEnders is just one of the BBC shows affected by the broadcaster’s coverage of the ongoing FIFA World Cup 2022 in Qatar.